Kairotic/penelope/types/tablet.md

         tabby n = take n $ cycle [Over, Under]
 ```

-This function does the actual tablet weaving - turning the `TabletWeave`
+The `tabletWeave` function does the actual tablet weaving - turning
-instructions into a `Band`.
+the `TabletWeave` instructions into a `Band`.

 ```haskell
 twistCords :: TabletWeave -> [Thread]